Matters — 2025

 Planned Development District Amendment at IH-635 and Valley View Lane (Z234-271)

-Applicants Suzan Kedron and Victoria Morris sought an amendment to Planned Development District No. 143 at the intersection of IH-635 and Valley View Lane, with changes to the site's development, landscape, and traffic management plans.
-This high-traffic intersection location is a key node in the city's transportation network, and changes to its development plan affect traffic flow and the area's long-term character.
+Suzan Kedron and Victoria Morris sought an amendment to Planned Development District No. 143 at the northwest corner of IH-635 and Valley View Lane, with changes to the development, landscape, and traffic management plans.
+The amendment affected how the site could be developed and required compliance with modified conditions and management strategies.
+The City Council approved the amendment on April 23, 2025.

 Apr 23: Approved